Fredrik-dataanalyst/analyzing-movie-rentals-with-sql/README.md

 ![Screenshot 2025-05-24 at 17 57 17](https://github.com/user-attachments/assets/5b9b0bb6-6e75-42f7-9dd4-ae1506e260fa)

 ## Query 4 – GROUP BY: Count of Rentals per Customer
 Next, I count how many rentals each customer has made by grouping the results using GROUP BY.
 I join customers with rentals and then count the number of rentals for each customer name.
 One important note is that grouping by name, rather than customer_id, merges customers who share the same name.
-In this case, both Alices are treated as one, even though only one of them has rented movies.
-This shows the importance of grouping by unique IDs in real-world datasets.
+In this case, Alice is treated as one, even though there could have been two.
+This shows the importance of grouping by unique IDs in real-world datasets, and not name.

 ![Screenshot 2025-05-24 at 18 02 19](https://github.com/user-attachments/assets/3018a113-a77a-4e87-9074-02bd669fac34)
 ![Screenshot 2025-05-24 at 18 03 56](https://github.com/user-attachments/assets/e64cac51-f93c-4ba4-a613-5f74378cf93b)